praveen-singh01/kids-story/postman/README.md

-# Kids Story Payment API - Postman Collection
+# Kids Story Complete API - Postman Collection

-This directory contains comprehensive Postman collections and environments for testing the Kids Story Payment API integration.
+This directory contains comprehensive Postman collections and environments for testing the complete Kids Story API, including all endpoints for authentication, content management, user profiles, payment integration, and more.

 ## 📁 Files Included